tiiuae/ghaf/CONTRIBUTING.md

 Documentation is the story of your code.
 Update Ghaf documentation with the code.
 Good documentation helps to bring new developers in and helps established developers work more effectively.

+> Make sure to run spelling checking tools to catch common miss spellings before making a pull request.
+For example, you can use [aspell](https://www.manuel-strehl.de/check_markdown_spelling_with_aspell) in Linux/UNIX.

 ### Commit Message Guidelines